 A Bowl or Plate?

-Our founder and formulator Julie Anne Lee DCH has been recommending flats plates for 20 years after working with cases when cats would vomit after eating and no amount of diagnostics ultrasounds, bloodwork, etc., could explain why.
-She recommended a glass plate, thinking the plastic could be the culprit, and low and behold the cat stoped vomiting.
+Our founder and formulator Julie Anne Lee DCH has been recommending flat plates for 20 years after working with cases when cats would vomit after eating and no amount of diagnostic ultrasounds, bloodwork, etc., could explain why.
+She recommended a glass plate, thinking the plastic could be the culprit, and low and behold the cat stopped vomiting.
 She then tried it with other patients, but when people used glass bowls it did not help.
 Putting two and two together, she realized the plate was the answer, and has since recommended saucers and VERY wide brimmed water bowls.

 All of this long term stress is not good, especially when it can so easily be prevented.